tdutel/Cercle1/README.md

 git clone https://github.com/tdutel/Cercle1.git
 cd Cercle1/ft_printf
 ```
 Theses functions will be added into libft.a from [Libft project](https://github.com/tdutel/Cercle0).
-It is not really usefull to copy this repo.
-It rather here to show how it works instead of usage.
+There's really no point in copying this repo.
+It's more about showing how it works than using it directly.

 > #### Disclaimer
 > This project is a part of the 42-Cursus curriculum and is intended for educational purposes.
 If you are a current student of 42, we strongly advise you not to copy this project or submit it as your own work, as it goes against the school's academic integrity policy.